AnthonyLupica/Sentimento/react-app/README.md

 To run tests, run npm test.
 This will run all tests in the project using Jest and React Testing Library.

 ## Deployment
 To build a production-ready version of the app, run npm run build.
 The optimized assets will be output to the dist directory.
-You can then deploy this directory to your hosting provider of choice.rt number] --open
+You can then deploy this directory to your hosting provider of choice